LXQin/DANA/README.md

 ## Usage

+Please refer to the [documentation page](https://lxqin.github.io/DANA/) for detailed function references.

-Users neet to input a raw count matrix from RNA-Seq studies (without any normalization or transformation) and information about polycistronic clustering of miRNAs.
+Generally, users need to provide a raw count matrix from RNA-Seq studies (without any normalization or transformation) and information about polycistronic clustering of miRNAs.
 Clustering information can be readily generated using the `defineClusters` function if miRNA chromosome and location information (base-pair/nucleotide location) is available.

-Assume `raw.counts` hold the raw un-normalized count data where row names correspond to sample names and column names correspond to marker names.
+Assume that `raw.counts` hold the raw un-normalized count data where row names correspond to sample names and column names correspond to marker names.
 `groups` is a vector of sample groups (e.g. sample sub-types).
 Further, `chr` and `loc` provide information about the chromosome and location of each marker in `raw.counts`.